Affordable Housing Overview

 Who needs affordable housing?

-According to the U.S. Department of Housing and Urban Development: “Families who pay more than 30 percent of their income for housing are considered cost burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care.
+According to the U.S. Dept. of Housing and Urban Development: “Families who pay more than 30 percent of their income for housing are considered cost burdened and may have difficulty affording necessities such as food, clothing, transportation and medical care.
 An estimated 12 million renter and homeowner households now pay more than 50 percent of their annual incomes for housing.
 A family with one full-time worker earning the minimum wage cannot afford the local fair-market rent for a two-bedroom apartment anywhere in the United States.”
 For more, check out their website.